 The main reason for choosing Hexnode over the other product was the MDM kiosk mode.
 Hexnode offers a perfect lockdown mode for devices which has a specific set of restrictions and settings to provide added security to devices than when used in normal mode.

-The deployment was all done by the one-man army of Simon and he says that it was very easy to understand the product.
+The deployment was all done by the one-man army of Samuel and he says that it was very easy to understand the product.

 Now, Condé Nast is using the enhanced lockdown mechanism with Hexnode, the kiosk mode to limit their enterprise devices to a handful of applications and features essential for field reporting.
 All these devices are configured to work in a multi-app kiosk mode.
 The employees need to use a set of store apps and the team was able to push all these apps right from the MDM console.
 Occasionally, when those apps needed an update, it could also be done with Hexnode.